Gulet Cruises in Croatia

-During a gulet cruise in Croatia, there are many experiences to enjoy: swimming in the azure waters of the Adriatic, watching the never-ending array of scenery and lovely settlements drift past, learning about an important region's variegated history, sampling the diverse cuisine and the superb wines of the area – it's all there, waiting for you.
+During a cruise in Croatia, there are many experiences to enjoy: swimming in the azure waters of the Adriatic, watching the never-ending array of scenery and lovely settlements drift past, learning about an important region's variegated history, sampling the diverse cuisine and the superb wines of the area – it's all there, waiting for you.

 If cruising, swimming and discovering the sites are not quite enough for you, further activities are available: snorkelling, kayaking, relaxed strolls on shore or in one or other harbour town, a chance to engage with local culture.
-Our guides, with profound knowledge of the area and its history, will be there to answer any questions- and to introduce you the wealth of local cuisine: based on their extensive travels in the region, they have a list of favourite restaurants, wineries and other hang-outs, places you will thoroughly enjoy.
+Our guides, with profound knowledge of the area and its history, will be there to answer any questions- and to introduce you the wealth of local cuisine: based on their extensive travels in the region, they have a list of favourite restaurants, wineries and other places you will thoroughly enjoy.

 Croatia and its coast are the most recent addition to our list of cruise destinations – so far.
 Based on our over two decades of experience in designing and running gulet cruises, we have set up our Croatian cruises as a perfectly balanced combination of experiences.
 The range of options, from sight-seeing via swimming and snorkelling to hiking or wine-tasting, make the region equally ideal for private charters as it is for scheduled tours.
-No matter what you or your friends' interests are, the Coast of Croatia has something to offer for eveyone!
+No matter what you or your friends' interests are, the Coast of Croatia has something to offer for everyone!

 Getting In Touch

-If you have any questions about any of our Croatian gulet cruises or you’d like to enquire about creating a bespoke gulet holiday in Croatia just for you and your friends or familiy please don’t hesitate to get in touch.
+The Croatian gulet cruise calendar runs from spring until autumn.
+If you have any questions about any of our Croatian gulet cruises or you’d like to enquire about creating a bespoke gulet holiday in Croatia just for you and your friends or familiy please get in touch.
 We will be delighted to help.